The Green Bin - Recycling Organics

 Organic waste makes up 45% of household waste.
 Using your green bin, you can help keep it out of landfills.

 Participation in the green bin program is voluntary.
 It is open to residents with regularly scheduled, curbside garbage pick-up.
 The program is not available for commercial use or large-scale public facilities.
-The first 1500 bins (with a counter top Kitchen Catcher) are available at a subsidized rate of $20.
+Green bins (with a counter top Kitchen Catcher) are available for $40.

 What goes in the Green Bin?